 Britten Hymn to St Cecilia (sung by the College Chapel Choir)

-Join the Winchester Music Club and musicians from Winchester College as together we celebrate the feast day of the patron saint of music, St Cecilia, in the magnificent surroundings of Winchester Cathedral.
-Celebratory music by the two giants of the late Baroque contrasts with a contemplative prayer by the finest English composer of the 20th century.
-A quartet of exciting soloists will be supported by the Music Club’s expert orchestra, under the direction of David Thomas.
+The Winchester Music Club and musicians from Winchester College together celebrated the feast day of the patron saint of music, St Cecilia, in the magnificent surroundings of Winchester Cathedral.
+Celebratory music by the two giants of the late Baroque contrasted with a contemplative prayer by the finest English composer of the 20th century.
+A quartet of exciting soloists were supported by the Music Club’s expert orchestra, under the direction of David Thomas.

 Carine Tinney (soprano)